WeWork plans to list its shares on the Nasdaq

 Also, Neumann has no employment contract with his company and if he ends up leaving his post as CEO, it could hurt the business because he has been critical to setting the company’s vision.

 We said Friday that it will appoint two directors, including a lead independent board member, within the next year and that no member of Neumann’s family will sit on the board.
-Earlier this month it appointed the first female director — Frances Frei, a professor at Harvard Business School — to its board when the IPO is complete after facing backlash.
+Earlier this month it agreed to appoint the first female director — Frances Frei, a professor at Harvard Business School — to its board when the IPO is complete after facing backlash.

 The New York company said its board will have the power to remove Neumann as CEO and will act as a group to appoint a successor, instead of relying on a board committee.